lgw2/lgw2.github.io/_teaching/csci127-summer-2020/syllabus.md

 The course runs May 18 through June 26, with assignments due at 5pm on most weekdays.
 We will have no official course meeting time and all materials will be available online for you to complete anytime before their due date.
-I will be available for two hours per day for office hours to help you work through any issues you may have.
+One of the course assistants or I  will be available for two hours per day for office hours to help you work through any issues you may have.
 I'll ask for your availability in the first assignment and set the daily office hours based on times that work best for the most people.